April 13, 2014

 And I ask you, my brethren: Are all those who leave enemies of our Lord?
 Do they hate Jesus Christ?
 Certainly not!
 But they are lured by a very bad and sinful habit, which in recent years like leprosy has crept into and contaminated our ecclesiastical-spiritual life.
 It is a great sin to leave the church after the first "Christ is Risen".

-Recall, my brethren, the complaint of our Lord to His Disciples, when he found them asleep at the painful hour of prayer at the Garden of Olives: "Could you not watch with Me one hour?"
+Recall, my brethren, the complaint of our Lord to His Disciples, when he found them asleep at the painful hour of prayer in the Garden of Olives: "Could you not watch with Me one hour?"
 (Matt.
 26:40).
-Could you not for a little while, keep vigil with Me.
+Could you not for a little while keep vigil with Me.

-To the question of our Lord to those who leave from the Liturgy of the Resurrection: "My children, why do you abandon Me?
+To the question of our Lord addressed to those who leave before the Liturgy of the Resurrection: "My children, why do you abandon Me?
 Could you not endure for a little while, to keep vigil with Me?
-Did I not perhaps go to the Cross for you?
+Did I not go to the Cross for you?
 Did I not descend into Hades for you?
 Did I not rise for you?"

 How do you think they will respond?